danny-cpp/Coursera_Project/README.md

 future accidents' severity.
 This will help drivers make their decision to reduce accidents.

 ### Data
-Data we used is from Kaggle: https://www.kaggle.com/tbsteal/canadian-car-accidents-19942014?select=drivingLegend.pdf (Open database License).
-This data describes Canadian Car Accidents 1994-2014 with details.
+Data source is from Kaggle: https://www.kaggle.com/tbsteal/canadian-car-accidents-19942014?select=drivingLegend.pdf (Open database License).

+This dataset describes Canadian Car Accidents 1994-2014 with details.
 Accidents severity ranging from 1-10, accompanied by 21 attributes that accurately describes the particular cases.
 Data and meta data are in the repo.